Science and technology in Malawi: Science

 The National Science and Technology Policy of 2002 envisaged the establishment of a National Commission for Science and Technology to advise the government and other stakeholders on science and technology-led development.
 Although the Science and Technology Act of 2003 made provision for the creation of this commission, it only became operational in 2011, with a secretariat resulting from the merger of the Department of Science and Technology and the National Research Council.
 The Science and Technology Act of 2003 also established a Science and Technology Fund to finance research and studies through government grants and loans.
 As of 2014, it was not yet operational.

 The Secretariat of the National Commission for Science and Technology reviewed the Strategic Plan for Science, Technology and Innovation (2011–2015), but, as of early 2015, the revised policy had not yet met with Cabinet approval.

 Education

 In 2012, the Malawi University of Science and Technology (MUST) and the Lilongwe University of Agriculture and Natural Resources (LUANAR) planned to build the capacity of the Systems Technology Institute.
 LUANAR was delinked from the University of Malawi.
 This brings the number of public universities to four, along with the University of Malawi and Mzuzu University.

 In December 2013, Malawi launched the Information and Communication Technology (ICT) Policy for Malawi to drive the deployment of ICTs in economic and productive sectors.
 A review of secondary school curricula in 2013 was also conducted.
-In May 2024, the MUST's 2024–2030 strategic plan were launched.
+In May 2024, the MUST's 2024–2030 strategic plan was launched.